wkumari/draft-vandergaast-edns-client-subnet/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on December 14, 2015.
+   This Internet-Draft will expire on January 7, 2016.

-Contavalli, et al.      Expires December 14, 2015               [Page 1]
+Contavalli, et al.       Expires January 7, 2016                [Page 1]

-Internet-Draft        Client Subnet in DNS Queries              Jun 2015
+Internet-Draft        Client Subnet in DNS Queries             July 2015

 Copyright Notice